dankamongmen/scblockchain/README.md

-# catena -- ShareCare blockchain for health information
+# catena - a distributed ledger for health information

 ## Building